JorgeValderrama/Launch-vehicle-MDO/README.md

 ## Optimization iterations
 This sequence illustrates how 1 state of the trajectory and some design variables describing the launcher change during an optimization procedure.
-As a gradient-bases optimizer is used, we can ensure that this solution corresponds to a local minimum.
+Given that gradient-based optimization is used, we can ensure that this solution corresponds to a local minimum.
 Multiple initializations allow to look for the global minimum.
 ![alt text](https://github.com/JorgeValderrama/Launch-vehicle-MDO/blob/master/results/TSTO_opt.gif)

 ## Execution